Hemanthnavin/Capstone-Project_1/README.md

 Task 7: Run Query on the database and show output on streamlit

 **RESULTS**
-The final results are displayed in streamlit
+The final results are displayed in streamlit (Refer to the main.py file)